gegyhamdani/fullstack-next-strapi/README.md

   npm run setup
 ```

-3. Next, navigate to your `/backend` directory and set up your `.env` file.
+3. Next, navigate to `/backend` directory and set up the `.env` file.
 You can use the `.env.example` file as reference:

 ```bash
 HOST=localhost